-The Association of Environmental Engineers and Scientists is the graduate student organization of the Environmental Engineering Program at the Georgia Institute of Technology.
+The Association of Environmental Engineers and Scientists is the student organization of the environmental engineering program at the Georgia Institute of Technology.
 Our organization's main goal is to improve the overall educational experience of the students in our department.
 We aim to provide a professional and social network to environmental engineering and science students at Georgia Tech.
 We provide professional development services to our students, act as a communication channel between students and faculty, provide assistance to students attending conferences, and work to maintain a high quality of student life.
 AEES also provides a link between students and their potential employers.

 The Georgia Tech Chapter of the American Society of Civil Engineers promotes learning and the professional development of its members.
 Through the organization, members can network with industry professionals for internship and employment opportunities.
 All students in the School of Civil and Environmental Engineering are welcome to get involved with ASCE and the concrete canoe and steel bridge teams.

 The American Society of Highway Engineers Georgia Tech Chapter's mission is to provide students interested in the highway industry with support, education and innovation to promote a safe, efficient and sustainable highway system.
 Through the chapter, students network with well established professionals in the Georgia highway industry to increase opportunities for internships and future employment.